microsoft/Mastering-the-Marketplace/docs/saas-accelerator/index.md

 ---

-The SaaS Accelerator is offered under the MIT License as open source software and is not supported by Microsoft.
+The SaaS Accelerator is offered under the MIT License as open source software and is **not supported by Microsoft**.

 **If you need help** with the accelerator or would like to report defects or feature requests use the Issues feature on [the GitHub repository](https://aka.ms/SaaSAccelerator).